MicrosoftDocs/customer-insights/ci-docs/audience-insights/manage-environments.md

      > [!NOTE]
      > By saving data to Azure Data Lake Storage, you agree that data will be transferred to and stored in the appropriate geographic location for that Azure storage account, which may differ from where data is stored in Dynamics 365 Customer Insights.
 [Learn more at the Microsoft Trust Center.](https://www.microsoft.com/trust-center)
      >
-     > Currently, ingested entities are always stored in the Customer Insights managed data lake.
+     > Currently, ingested entities are always stored in the Customer Insights Managed Data Lake.
      >
      > We support only Azure Data Lake Storage accounts from the same Azure region you selected when creating the environment.
      >